At a glance: The best stops on this Panorama Route itinerary

 This place has it all–picturesque falls with a dramatic backdrop, a great viewpoint, and a chance to hike down to take a dip.
 It’s also one of the rare places that has the same entrance price for locals and foreigners.

-The waterfalls themselves are beautiful, gracefully flowing amidst the dramatic scenery.
-They are easily accessible, just a few minutes' walk from the parking area, and you only need a few minutes to see them.
+The waterfalls themselves are beautiful, gracefully flowing amidst the dramatic landscapes.
+They are conveniently located, just a few minutes' walk from the parking area, and you only need a few minutes to see them.
 We appreciated that, because if you’re trying to see the Panorama Route in one day, you’ll need to keep things moving pretty quickly.

 If you want to push your luck, you can take the 20-minutes each way to hike down to the bottom of the falls (it’s to the left of the viewing area).
 It’s steep, but fun, and the view from the bottom is absolutely amazing.
 You can take a dip in the pool there, too.